The financial sector faces unprecedented challenges as the most far-reaching set of reforms in the history of the

 The transition from LIBOR and other IBORs to alternative risk free rates could be the most significant change to financial markets in recent years.
 Our series of briefings focus on various aspects of this transition.
-LIBOR – loan market update looks at the new LMA exposure draft documentation and other issues relating to transition.
-Rate expectations: transitioning away from LIBOR explores what a move to risk-free rates will mean in practice for corporate treasurers.
-OIS and RFR Futures Conventions: Lessons for LIBOR replacement term rates considers how conventions used in Overnight Index Swaps (OIS) and RFR futures markets are relevant to the development of RFR-based term rates.
+LIBOR and the Syndicated Loans Market – Milestones and Documentation looks at recent publications such as conventions for the use of SONIA and LMA documentation.
+ISDA IBOR Fallbacks Supplement and Protocol: Key Considerations considers the impact of the new ISDA documentation.
 Further resources and information are available on our topic guides on Regulation of benchmarks and IBOR transition and new risk-free rates.